jcrist/hadoop-test-cluster/README.md

     shutdown  Shutdown the cluster and remove the containers. compose   Forward commands to docker-compose
     kerbenv   Output environment variables to setup kerberos locally.
-Intended use is to eval the output in bash: eval $(hcluster kerbenv)
+Intended use is to eval the output in bash: eval $(htcluster kerbenv)

 optional arguments:
   --help, -h  Show this help message then exit